-This year marked a new direction for my jewelry designs where I've created pendants with enamel and cloisonne on fine silver.
-It's an extremely time consuming and detailed endeavor often requiring between 20 to 30 steps.
+Colorful pendants with powdered glass enamel and cloisonne on fine silver is an extremely time consuming and detailed endeavor often requiring between 20 to 30 steps.

-I've bezel set 1 of my fused glass cabochons to this extra colorful pendant.
+Here I bezel set 1 of my fused glass cabochons on this extra colorful pendant.

 These pieces have much more depth, reflection and subtleties of transparent colors than can be captured digitally.
-I chose a solid sterling silver chain available in 16" or 18"
+Available in a variety of chain lengths on sterling or 14K gold/rose gold filled.

-I prefer working on 99.9% pure fine silver because of how reflective it is.
+I choose to work on 99.9% pure fine silver because of how reflective it is.
 I also prefer transparent enamels because they reveal the beautiful quality of glass.
-Being able to see through solid material is so unique and gorgeous.
+Being able to see through solid material is a unique and gorgeous experience.

-I consider the jewelry making process much like creating little sculptures.
+The jewelry making process is much like creating little sculptures or mini paintings.
 I am inspired by elements found in the natural world as well as architecture.

-My jewelry designs range from boldly feminine statement pieces to small scale, lightweight and minimal earrings and necklaces.
-All are set on sterling silver or 14K gold filled and rose gold filled components.
+My jewelry designs range from boldly feminine statement pieces to small scale and lightweight.

 I aim for simple elegance and take precise care to ensure a perfect balance between comfort and style.